Sparta, Buchanan County, Missouri

 Sparta is an unincorporated community in Buchanan County, in the U.S. state of Missouri.

 History

 Sparta was originally called Benton, and under the latter name was platted in 1840.
 A post office called Sparta was established in 1841, and remained in operation until 1865.
-The community held the county seat until about 1846.
+The community was designated as the county seat until 1846, though some maps erroneously denote it as such afterward.